AP source: 6 Saints coaches have positive COVID-19 tests

 The people spoke with The Associated Press on Tuesday on condition of anonymity because the team and NFL had not made a public statement about the matter.
 The people said the entire Saints coaching staff had been vaccinated.

-Later Tuesday, Michael Thomas – who already was ineligible to play the first six games while on the club’s physically unable to perform list – was place on New Orleans’ COVID-19 reserve list.
+Later Tuesday, Michael Thomas — who already was ineligible to play the first six games while on the club’s physically unable to perform list — was placed on New Orleans’ COVID-19 reserve list.

 The names of most others who tested positive were not expected to be released in the short term because of federal medical privacy laws.